 Most internships last 10-12 weeks.
 However, this time period is flexible depending on the company.

 Any semester, but most of them are offered during Summer C semester.
 Typical students do an internship between their junior and senior year.
 Seniors can take internships but must have at least one semester left after their internship.

 Where are Internships Available?

-The Miller Center for Retailing can help you find internships any where in the U.S.; however, most store management internships are in Florida stores or with corporations headquartered located in Florida.
+The Miller Center can help you find internships any where in the U.S.; however, most store management internships are in Florida stores or with corporations headquartered located in Florida.
 Some corporate internships are available in other states.

 What About Living Accomodations?

 Most interns live at home for the summer and work at a store near their home.
 Others find their own housing with friends or extended family.
 In some cases, retailers assist interns with finding a place to live during their internships.

 How Many Hours a Week Will I Work During My Internship?